Installomator/Installomator/README.md

 ![](https://img.shields.io/github/v/release/Installomator/Installomator)&nbsp;![](https://img.shields.io/github/downloads/Installomator/Installomator/latest/total)&nbsp;![](https://img.shields.io/badge/macOS-10.14%2B-success)&nbsp;![](https://img.shields.io/github/license/Installomator/Installomator)

-This script is in the “we find it useful, it is working for us” stage.
+**Note:** The main branch repo is a beta version of the next release.
+It may contain fixes, new labels and changes, that are not thoroughly tested yet.
+If you want the latest release version, you can either switch to the `release` branch from the branch menu above the file list (where is says 'main' by default) or download the Installomator latest, non-beta, zip from the 'Releases' area and extract Installomator.sh.

-Your production and deployment environment will be different, please test thoroughly before rolling it out to your production.
+*Every production and deployment environment is different: please test thoroughly before rolling it out to your production.*

-We have put a lot of work into making it stable and safe, but we cannot - of course - make _any_ promises that it won't break in some not yet encountered edge case.
+We have put a lot of work into making it stable and safe, but we _cannot_ and will not make _any_ promises that it won't break in some not yet encountered edge case.

 ## Authors